Address

 Who does the team see?

-The team supports women living in Teesside who are either pregnant or up to one year post-natal and who have been suffering with significant mental health difficulties, that requires specialist support from mental health services.
+The team supports people living in Teesside who are either pregnant or up to one year post-natal and who have been suffering with significant mental health difficulties that requires specialist support from mental health services.

 Who can refer me?